davidhusz/jotter/docs.md

 ## Retrieve notes
 	GET /

-To retrieve notes from the trash folder, change the request URI to `/trash`.
-To retrieve notes from both the main folder and the trash folder, use `/all`.
+To retrieve notes from locations other than the main folder, change the request URI to `/archive` or `/trash`.
+To retrieve notes from all locations, use `/all`.

-This returns a JSON object with an array of objects called `notes`, each of which has the following attributes:
+This request returns a JSON object with an array of objects called `notes`, each of which has the following attributes:

 - `id`: unique identifier
 - `type`: `text` or `file`
-- `location`: `main` or `trash`
+- `location`: `main`, `archive` or `trash`
 - `filename`: file name as uploaded (for file notes), suggested file name (for text notes)
 - `filesize`: size in bytes